header

 Small Antique Bisque Dolls, Treasures From The 1800's and Early 1900's

 The earlier Dolls were made of all bisque had molded styled hair, others had molded hats or bonnets.
-Some had "bald" heads with a tiny pate to hold a tiny wig.
+Some had "bald" heads with a tiny pate to hold a little wig.
 Some were modeled nude, others had molded bisque clothing.
-Molded and painted boots or shoes and socks were common.
+Molded and painted boots or shoes and socks were very common.

 The Red Riding Hood Doll is a pink bisque.

-Because they are small, many of these precious Antique Bisque Dolls have been found in boxes, tucked away with their miniature wardrobes.
-Dresses and hats made from scraps of material, lace, feathers and even teeny buttons were made by a loving mother or a talented young girl long ago.
-This little girl has over 20 tiny exquisite hats!
+Because they are small, many of these precious Antique Bisque Dolls have been found in boxes, tucked away with their small wardrobes.
+Dresses and hats made from scraps of material, lace, feathers, and even teeny buttons were made by a loving mother or a talented young girl long ago.

 This tiny girl, on the right, has a human hair wig.